-Math 240 centers on a study of the sine, cosine, and tangent functions, including a study of their graphs, inverses of the functions, solution of triangles, models for periodic phenomena, identities, conditional equations, and polar coordinates.
-Math 240 includes an introduction to the cotangent, secant, and cosecant functions.
+Math 240 centers on a study of trigonometry.
+Students will explore the sine, cosine, and tangent functions, including a study of their graphs, inverses of the functions, solution of triangles, models for periodic phenomena, identities, conditional equations, and polar coordinates.
+Students will also be introduced to the cotangent, secant, and cosecant functions.